boliviabits/mi_resiliencia/README.md

 	GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO miresiliencia;
 	ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON tables TO miresiliencia;
+	GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO miresiliencia;
+	ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON sequences TO miresiliencia;
 	```
 - Add PostGIS Extension to schema:
 	```